 Crisp-Ellert Art Museum at Flagler College

-The Crisp-Ellert Art Museum exhibits regional, national and international artists, and offers a venue for fostering knowledge and a deep appreciation of contemporary art.
+The Crisp-Ellert Art Museum exhibits regional, national, and international artists, and offers a venue for fostering knowledge and a deep appreciation of contemporary visual arts.

 The museum is open Monday-Friday 10am – 4pm, and is free to the public.

 48 Sevilla St, St. Augustine, FL 32084

 The historic Lightner Museum, formerly the luxurious Alcazar Hotel of the 1800s, boasts a large collection of artwork – including Tiffany stained glass.
 Aviles Street is bursting with local artistic opportunity and galleries!

 Formerly Henry Flagler’s Alcazar Hotel, which closed in 1932.
 The indoor pool, now the location of Café Alcazar, was the largest in the world in its time.
 At certain times, the pool was drained, and elaborate gardens were installed on the pool’s floor.

 TRUE STORY: The dining area of the Cafe Alcazar is inside what was once the world’s largest indoor swimming pool where athletes would try out for the Olympics!

 Discover the museum’s full range of artwork – featuring three floors of artifacts and visual art from the era of the Alcazar Hotel, including exquisite Victorian art glass, stained glass from Louis Comfort Tiffany, and paintings from around the world.